 Sinagua Circle* Self-Guided Tour

-The Verde Valley Archaeology Center is developing the Sinagua Circle Self-Guided Tour.
-The Sinagua Circle is an informal name given to a circular loop of archaeological sites in the Verde Valley first suggested by Coconino National Forest archaeologist Peter J. Pilles, Jr. The Center has taken on this project in cooperation with the U.S. Forest Service, the National Park Service, and the Yavapai-Apache Nation.
-This loop, brimming with archeological artifacts, is believed to have been important to the Sinagua Indians who lived in the Verde Valley from around 800 to 1425 A.D.
+The Verde Valley Archaeology Center is developing the Sinagua Circle* Self-Guided Tour.
+The Sinagua Circle* is the name given to a circular loop of archaeological sites in the Verde Valley first suggested by Coconino National Forest archaeologist Peter J. Pilles, Jr. The Center has taken on this project in cooperation with the U.S. Forest Service, the National Park Service, and the Yavapai-Apache Nation.
+This loop, brimming with archeological artifacts, is believed to have been important to the Sinagua who lived in the Verde Valley from around 800 to 1425 A.D.

 The circle comprises a self-guided tour of stops to examine Native American artifacts, ruins, petroglyphs, dwellings and agricultural sites with dry farming and irrigation.
 Many of these same sites were later important to Verde Valley pioneers, who also developed similar trade routes and settled in forts around the rivers.